Because-ai/because.ai-backend/README.md

 bun run populate:demo      # all 16 metric × region combinations
 ```

 Detection is deterministic and free, so `populate:demo` sweeps every candidate month per combination to find where the metric actually moved, then spends model calls only on that month.
-Without the scan, running against the true latest period returns a quiet card for almost everything — the dataset's final month is unremarkable in most regions.
+Without the scan, running against the true latest period returns a quiet card for almost everything.
+The dataset's final month is unremarkable in most regions.

 ---